 Support from Nature

-Inflamed mucosa needs soothing.
-Traditional natural remedies can provide relief from the burning caused by oral thrush and ulcers: a simple solution of water and salt, or water and baking soda, can ease pain and accelerate healing.
-These solutions also make the mouth’s ecosystem less welcoming to infection‑causing microorganisms.
+Inflamed mucous membranes need to be soothed.
+Here, good old natural remedies can also help bring relief from the burning sensation of oral candidiasis and mouth ulcers: a simple solution of water and salt, or water and bicarbonate, can help alleviate the pain and accelerate the healing process.
+Furthermore, these solutions can make the oral ecosystem less… welcoming for the microorganisms responsible for infections.